The Derick and Sally Driemeyer

 Ruth Kaggwa, PhD,

-Education Programs Facilitator, Science Education & Outreach
+Education Programs Manager, Science Education & Outreach

 Ruth joined the Danforth Center in 2015 to facilitate Education and Outreach programs.
 Ruth obtained her BSc in Agriculture and MSc in Crop sciences from Makerere University in Kampala, Uganda.
 She obtained her PhD in Plant Sciences from the University of Arizona where she carried out extensive field research on cotton agronomy, wheat root system growth dynamics and their interactions with nutrient management.
 Ruth has experience in both formal and informal science education and is interested in contributing to its dissemination to the public.